Denellyne/Folar/docs/lambdas.md

 ## Lambdas returning lambdas

-These lambdas return a new lambda, this is useful if you're using it to bind an argument to previously defined lambda
+These lambdas return a new lambda, this is useful if you're using it to bind an argument to a previously defined lambda

 Examples: